haarismian/wonderQ/README.md

 ### Lack of logging and error handling

 Currently this module expects happy cases and doesn't provide much in the way of error handling or logging.
-I would likely use much more extensive testing, covering a wider variety of edge cases, as well code coverage should increase as well.
+I would likely use much more robust testing, covering a wider variety of edge cases, as well code coverage should increase as well.
 I have used morgan for logging in the past and have seen great success

 ### Separation of layers